He Tohu Ora

 He Tohu Ora presents indicators that reflect a Māori view of wellbeing

 He Tohu Ora was developed in liaison with Ngāi Tahu and Te Pūtahitanga o Te Waipounamu (the Whānau Ora commissioning agency for the South Island) and the name was gifted by Ngāi Tahu.
 Indicators were selected on the basis of a te ao Māori worldview and the availability of suitable quantitative data.
-Three different data sources are used in He Tohu Ora: Te Kupenga (2013 and 2018), a survey of Māori wellbeing across New Zealand conducted by Statistics New Zealand; the Census of Population and Dwellings (2018); and the Canterbury Wellbeing Survey (2012–2022), which is produced by Te Whatu Ora Waitaha - formerly the Canterbury District Health Board.
+Three different data sources were used in He Tohu Ora: Te Kupenga (2013 and 2018), a survey of Māori wellbeing across New Zealand conducted by Statistics New Zealand; the Census of Population and Dwellings (2018); and the Canterbury Wellbeing Survey (2012–2022), which is produced by Health NZ Waitaha Canterbury - formerly the Canterbury District Health Board.

 Due to small numbers for some regional-level data, Te Kupenga data should be interpreted with some caution.
 This is discussed in detail in the metadata.